robaho/cpp_fix_codec/README.md

 Remove `fixed.h` , and run `make all` to obtain the latest version of the fixed point decimal library.

 The project builds by default using `make` and CLang.
-There is a `Makefile.gcc` for building using GCC.
+There is a `Makefile.gcc` for building using GCC.make

 ## Design